HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 answer: A JSON schema is a declarative language that allows you to annotate and validate JSON documents, defining the structure, constraints, and documentation of JSON data.
 ```

-Now, let's parse each of these responses to demonstrate how we can work with different formats.
-It's important to note that executing generated Python code can be risky in general.
-We're only doing this for a simple example and with a safe and reliable model like Claude 3.5 Sonnet.
+Parsing each of these responses demonstrates how we can work with different formats.
+Note that executing generated Python code can be risky in general.
+We're only doing this for illustrative purposes, and with a model as safe and reliable as Claude 3.5 Sonnet.
 In real-world applications, always validate and sanitize any data before processing.

 ```python
 import json